Materials-Data-Science-and-Informatics/PIDA/README.md

 # Permanent Identifiers (PIDs)

-This repository provides a service for managing Permanent URLs (PURLs).
+This repository provides a service for managing Permanent URLs (PURLs) with a root URL (https://purls.hmc.de/) as the resolver reference.
 Per-directory Apache configuration files (.htaccess files) are used to redirect PURL requests to their real locations on the Web.
+PURLs redirect HTTP clients using [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

+## Content Negotiation
+Our URL resolver on the supports HTTP [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
+In HTTP, content negotiation is the mechanism that is used for serving different representations of a resource to the same URI.
+This helps the user agent to specify which representation (e.g., document language, file format, or content encoding) is needed each time requesting the same URI.
+You can use this to request either HTML or RDF (with different [RDF serializations](https://en.wikipedia.org/wiki/Resource_Description_Framework#Serialization_formats)) representations.

+### Testing Content Negotiation
+You can use the Linux curl command line utility to specify a particular representation of a resource to the same URI as follows:

+To request the HTML document describing the [scientific events ontology](https://saidfathalla.github.io/SEOontology/Documentation/SEO.html), the following command could be used

+`curl -L -H “Accept: text/html” https://purls.hmc.de/seo`

+To request the RDF file of the ontology, the following command could be used

+`curl -L -H “Accept: application/rdf+xml”  https://purls.hmc.de/seo`

+## Motivation
+After some time many URLs start decaying because e.g., the resource is moved to another location or the domain name of an organization changes – a process widely known as [Link Rot](https://en.wikipedia.org/wiki/Link_rot).
+Therefore, users receive a [`404 not found`](https://en.wikipedia.org/wiki/HTTP_404).

+## Main Goal
+Provide an open and reliable reference to digital resources thus enabling future access by both humans and machines.

 ## Benefits
-Provide a long-lasting reference to a digital object (e.g., articles, datasets, videos, persons, instruments, organization) which remains constant for identifying that object regardless of changes to its location on the Web.
-As a result we grauntee:
+Provide a long-lasting reference to a digital object (e.g., articles, datasets, videos, persons, organizations... etc) which remains constant for identifying that object regardless of changes to its location on the Web.
+Therfore,
-- A resource can be reliably referenced for future access by humans and software.
+- a resource can be reliably referenced for future access by humans and software.
-- Links to resources do not break.
+- links to resources do not break.
-- Disambiguation of various entities, e.g. authors having the same name.
-- Make researchers, their affiliations and their contributions more easily discoverable.
+- researchers, their affiliations and their contributions become more easily discoverable.
-- A key element in FAIR data.
+- achieve one of the key elements in [FAIR principles](https://www.go-fair.org/fair-principles/).
+- support disambiguating various entities, e.g. authors having the same name.

 ## Status
 The service is under development.

 ## Adding / Updating PURLs

+We provide means, to our user-community, to include new names in the root URL (e.g. https://purls.hmc.de/resource1).
-Please use one of the following options to make add or update your PURLs which wll be in the form `https://purl.hmc-services.de/[prefx]/[subdirectory]`:
+To do so, please use one of the following options to make add or update your PURLs which wll be in the form `https://purl.hmc-services.de/[prefx]/[subdirectory]`:

 1. [Create a new issue](https://github.com/saidfathalla/PID-Service/issues/new?assignees=&labels=&template=request-purl.md&title=%5BNew+PURL%5D) describing the change you require.